 - 1. Litter or Trash Dumping (Rank 1; Total Mean = 13.63) - O Increased trail use or a lack of user accountability can all contribute to more trash on trails.
 Periods of heavy visitation (e.g., busy outdoor seasons) often exacerbate the issue. - 2.
-Poor Trail Etiquette by Other Users (Rank 4; Total Mean = 12.02) - More people sharing the same routes means the potential for more friction-whether it's hikers, bicyclists, or motorized users not following courtesy protocols.
+Poor Trail Etiquette by Other Users (Rank 4; Total Mean = 12.02) - O More people sharing the same routes means the potential for more friction-whether it's hikers, bicyclists, or motorized users not following courtesy protocols.
 Crowded conditions and a lack of knowledge of how and when to share trails can increase conflicts. - 3.
-Unauthorized or Irresponsible Use (OHV, E-bike, etc.) (Rank 6; Total Mean = 11.59) - Expanding popularity of off-highway vehicles, e-bikes, and similar modes of travel has outpaced the development of dedicated trails and clear guidelines.
-Users may ride in prohibited areas, driving at higher speeds which may cause safety issues, damaging trails and prompting complaints from others.
+Unauthorized or Irresponsible Use (OHV, E-bike, etc.) (Rank 6; Total Mean = 11.59) - O The expanding popularity of off-highway vehicles, e-bikes, and similar modes of travel has outpaced the development of dedicated trails and clear guidelines in some areas.
+Users, either knowingly or unknowingly, may ride in prohibited areas, or drive at higher speeds, which may cause safety issues, damage trails and prompt complaints from others.